Who are you?

 - SQL Server Administration and Disaster Recovery

 If you need someone with experience to help you learn any of the above skills, I’d be glad to help.
-I also enjoy connecting with people and introducing them to the PASS Community.
+I also have an extensive professional network which includes the very best practitioners in every field of data science, so I can always find the help you need.

 How can I contact you?